msomi22/designpatterns/decorator/README.md

 # Decorator Design Pattern: Structural Pattern
-* Instead of midifying the original object/inner most
+* Instead of modifying the original object/inner most.
-* We write a wrapper class "the decorator".
+* We write a wrapper object "the decorator".
-* Below is a diagramatic representation of decortor patter.
+* Below is a diagramatic representation of decorator pattern.
 * We can have more than one decorator objects.

 <img src="https://github.com/msomi22/designpatterns/blob/master/files/decorator.PNG" alt="Decorator pattern" width="500" height="400">

-*
+* We are adding new behavior/functionality  to the original/existing object, dynamically, without affecting/altering it original/existing behavior/structure.